-1 The PAN applies to the relevant year only.
-For other year groups at the school, different admission limits may be applied.
-Please ask the school or local authority for details.

-^{} The relevant year is the age group at which pupils are or will normally be admitted to the school i.e. reception, year 3, year 7 and year 12 where the school admits external applicants to the sixth form (Section 142 of the SSFA 1998).

-- 1. Looked after children or children who were previously looked after (see definition i). - 2.
-Children or families with an exceptional medical and/or social need.
+1. Looked after children or children who were previously looked after (see definition i).

+2. Children or families with an exceptional medical and/or social need.
 Each application must include supporting evidence from an independent professional such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
 This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends Kings' School rather than any other (see definition ii).
-Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application. - 3.
-Children of staff (see definition iii) who have, (1) been employed at Kings' School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children living in the catchment area (see definition iv) of Kings' School who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
-[See 6 for additional children who may be considered under this criterion.] - 5.
-Other children living in the catchment area of Kings' School. - 6.
-Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Kings' School who will still be on roll at the time of admission.
+Applicants will only be considered under this criterion if on the application form (online or paper) they have ticked the appropriate box explicitly indicating that they wish for their application to be considered under medical / social need and supporting evidence is submitted with the application.

+3. Children of staff (see definition iii) who have, (1) been employed at Kings' School for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

+4. Children living in the catchment area (see definition iv) of Kings' School who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
+[See 6 for additional children who may be considered under this criterion.]

+5. Other children living in the catchment area of Kings' School.

+6. Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of Kings' School who will still be on roll at the time of admission.
 [Where a sibling was allocated a place at Kings' School in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school under this criterion because of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 7.
-Children living out of the catchment area who at the time of application are on the roll of a linked junior or primary school: Colden Common Primary School, Compton All Saints C of E Primary School, John Keble CE Primary School, Oliver's Battery Primary School, St Faith's CE Primary School, St Peter's Catholic Primary School (Winchester) or Stanmore Primary School. - 8.
-Other children.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school under this criterion because of their elder sibling's displacement and are still living in the catchment area for the ywere displaced].

+7. Children living out of the catchment area who at the time of application are on the roll of a linked junior or primary school: Colden Common Primary School, Compton All Saints C of E Primary School, John Keble CE Primary School, Oliver's Battery Primary School, St Faith's CE Primary School, St Peter's Catholic Primary School (Winchester) or Stanmore Primary School.

+8. Other children.